 A brisk walk for a couple of kilometres eventually warms the hands and feet.
 The sand is 6°C and a chilly westerly wind competes with the heat of a low sun.
 It’s just perfect as you drain your mug of tea while splashing through the water’s edge.
 There is nobody around, just you and the gentle seawaters, blue skies and the shimmer of the sun on the water…

+And a couple more weeks after that.
 Yes, it has a certain charm here.
-But you have to look past some of the rundown buildings and the muddy pitches and it is probably a very different experience during the summer!
+But you have to look past some of the rundown buildings and the muddy pitches.
+Although it is probably a very different experience during the summer!

-The muddiness underfoot can be explained by a temperature drop to around six or seven at night.
-During the day we reach heady temperatures of 15 degrees, however, as soon as the sun dips below the horizon the mercury drops as rapidly with it.
+The ever-present muddiness underfoot can be explained by a temperature drop to around six or seven at night.
+During the day we reach heady thermometer readings of 15 degrees, however, as soon as the sun dips below the horizon the mercury drops as rapidly with it.

-What is noticeable here is the separation from the long-termers.
-They are situated at the rear of the site under their netting with the ‘one-nighters’ being sited toward the front in the direct sun.
-This may be a cause for complaint during the summer, but right now it is the best thing to observe just how much the sun can warm your day (in more ways than one)!
+What is noticeable here is our position in relation to the long-termers.
+They are situated at the rear of the site under green netting with us – the ‘one-nighters’ – being sited toward the front in the direct sun.
+This may be a cause for complaint during the summer, but at this moment just stand back and observe just how much the sun can warm your day (in more ways than one)!